 Kyle Walker transfer: Burnley agree £5m deal to sign Man City and England defender

-Kyle Walker is having a medical for move to Burnley ahead of their return to the Premier League; Walker had entered the final year of his deal at the Etihad Stadium; a two-year deal at Turf Moor is being discussed
+Kyle Walker has completed his medical ahead of joing Burnley for their return to the Premier League; Walker had entered the final year of his deal at the Etihad Stadium; a two-year deal at Turf Moor is being discussed

-Burnley have agreed a deal with Manchester City to sign defender Kyle Walker.
+Kyle Walker has completed his Burnley medical after the promoted Premier League side agreed a deal with Manchester City to sign the defender.

-Sky Sports News understands the deal could be worth £5m.
-Walker has been having a medical today and all being well, a formal announcement is expected soon.
+Sky Sports News understands the deal could be worth £5m and there is confidence that the transfer can be completed in the next few days.

 Contract discussions are over a two-year deal.
 Walker had entered the final year of his contract at City.